dukedrake/webHighlighter/README.md

 4) Klick the Button "Add temporary Add-on ..." ("Temporäres Add-On laden ...) and choose the `manifest.json` file

 ## Usage
 Click the new extension icon (blue icon, black border) to turn on the extension for the current tab.
-Alternative: Keystroke Alt+Shift+S. The icon now gets a white boarder to indicate it is active.
+Alternative: Keystroke Alt+Shift+S. The icon now gets a white border to indicate it is active.
 You now can highlight any element on a webpage by clicking on it.
 After the click
 * a dashed blue border will appear around the element
 * a new block near the top right corner of the webpage will appear containing
 * a link labeled "Highlight Link"